 The Plano Police Department's Youth Citizens Police Academy is modeled after the Citizens Police Academy and is designed to give young people the opportunity to learn about the Department and its operations and to demonstrate the benefits of law enforcement and community policing in our city.
 The goal of this program is two-fold:

-to establish a better understanding of the mutual challenges that face today's youth and the law enforcement officers.
+- To establish a better understanding of the mutual challenges that face today's youth and law enforcement officers.

-Since its inception in the fall of 1992, the academy has held over 45 sessions and graduated over 1,600 students.
-Weekly classes feature different activities -- from canine unit and handcuffing -- to learning to lift fingerprints.
-Students will also have an opportunity to ride on patrol with a police officer.
+Since its inception in the fall of 1992, the academy has held over 50 sessions and graduated thousands of students.
+Weekly classes feature different activities - from the Canine Unit and handcuffing - to learning to lift fingerprints.

 There is no cost to participate in the Youth Police Academy.

 Course Dates & Location

 Our next 10-week session will begin on Wednesday, October 2, 2019.
 Classes are held from 6:00 p.m. to 8:30 p.m. at the Plano-Richardson Police Training Center (4912 14th Street, Plano, TX 75074).

 The Youth Police Academy is led by members of the School Resource Officer (SRO) Unit and enrollment is coordinated by each campus SRO.
 Enrollment into the Youth Police Academy is held two times a year: Spring and Fall.